 As the seasons change, so do the plants around us.
-Nature journaling is an excellent way to keep track of seasonal changes and develop keen observation skills (and to just enjoy the beauty of the fall colors).
+Creating a Fall Leaf Nature journal is an excellent way to keep track of seasonal changes and develop keen observation skills (and to just enjoy the beauty of the fall colors).
 Here are some ideas for keeping a leaf journal throughout the seasons.
 This makes a great addition to your science unit on plants, too!

 The shapes and sizes of leaves can tell us a lot about what type of plant or tree we are observing.
 However, keeping samples of leaves can be difficult because they curl and become brittle once they dry out.
-Despite this, there are several easy ways to preserve a leaf, or its likeness, that kids can store in a journal for future reference.
+So let’s look at several easy ways to preserve a leaf, or its likeness, that kids can store in a journal for future reference.

-Have kids create a dedicated binder or notebook for leaves and plants.
+Have kids create a dedicated notebook or journal for the leaves and plants.
 Decide which method you want to use (or try all three).
 They can use the leaf rubbing technique, press the leaves flat, or seal the leaves in wax paper to save them for continued study later on.

 Observing and Collecting Leaves

 First, have kids collect leaves and make some observations while they are doing so.
 Encourage them to collect leaves from the ground rather than directly from plants when possible.
 Then ask the children what clues the leaves give us so we can determine what type of tree it came from.

 Then, once they have some good notes, take the leaves inside.
 Be sure they are dry before you try any of the methods for preserving leaves explained below.